zezzagio/qfield_theme_issue/README.md

    -b) select one feature, open the edit mask; the mask of style "name" is open.

-   -c) change theme, select theme "style"; points are red, label is "field1";
+   -c) change theme, select theme "type"; points are red, label is "field1";

    -d) select one feature, open the edit mask; the mask of style "name" is open.